 VA St. Louis Health Care System

-We are proud to be able to begin offering COVID-19 vaccine at the VA St. Louis Health Care System.
+We are proud to be able to offer COVID-19 vaccine to all enrolled Veterans at the VA St. Louis Health Care System.

 1. Who is currently eligible to receive a COVID-19 vaccine through the VA?

-Veterans who are enrolled in VA health care.
+Veterans who are enrolled and eligible in VA health care.

 You must have an appointment to receive a vaccine.